strangemethod/suzuki/README.md

 # Suzuki
 ### A minimal, unobtrusive Wordpress starter theme with Gulp and Metabox.

-*"In the beginner's mind there are many possibilities, in the expert's midn there are few."*
+*"In the beginner's mind there are many possibilities, in the expert's mind there are few."*
 *--Shunryu Suzuki*

 ## Gulp